Prometheus-X-association/edge-computing/README.md

 - in the *Level 1* testing setup [here](kubernetes/test/levels/level1/Makefile)
   with the related [README.md](kubernetes/test/README.md#level-1-testing-mock-api-in-single-docker-image)
-- or in the mockup REST-API's [README.md](kubernetes/test/mock-api/README.md) in `kubernetes/test/mock-api`.
+- or in the mockup REST-API [README.md](kubernetes/test/mock-api/README.md) in `kubernetes/test/mock-api`.

 ## Running instructions